silshack/inls161fall2016/_posts/2016-08-29-clients-servers.md

 say a few things and explain why we are using these as our primary platforms for operation.{% marginnote 'unix' 'UNIX history<br/><br/>[![UNIX History](https://upload.wikimedia.org/wikipedia/commons/thumb/7/77/Unix_history-simple.svg/200px-Unix_history-simple.svg.png)](https://upload.wikimedia.org/wikipedia/commons/7/77/Unix_history-simple.svg)' %}

-UNIX is a general purpose, multitasking, multi-user operating system designed in the 1970s at Bell Labs.
+UNIX is a **general purpose**, **multitasking**, **multi-user** operating system designed in the 1970s at Bell Labs.
-The name "UNIX" now refers to a whole family of operating systems.
+The name "UNIX" now refers to a whole family of operating systems that share basic characteristics.
+Your phone probably runs a UNIX-like operating system, as do most of the websites you visit (including this one!).

 UNIX serves as the precursor to a complete, independent clone thereof called "Linux."{% marginnote 'linux' 'A timeline of Linux distributions<br/><br/>[![GNU/Linux Family Tree](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Linux_Distribution_Timeline.svg/200px-Linux_Distribution_Timeline.svg.png)](https://upload.wikimedia.org/wikipedia/commons/1/1b/Linux_Distribution_Timeline.svg)' %} Linux was developed initially in 1991 by a student at